 Remember, this is general advice and guidance – the Guide Dogs Specialist Education Team are here to offer you advice specific to your needs.
 Feel free to get in touch with us for more tailored support.

 This document details some of the common issues of concern during this stressful period.
 It outlines who is responsible for your examination concessions, what types of concessions you could be entitled to and what your educational provider may be able to also offer to make your examinations as problem free as possible.

 Centrally, this document should demonstrate to you that examinations should be an extension of the work you complete on a day to day basis – and that you should be preparing for this during your normal in-class learning.

 Jargon busting: common phrases in special educational needs

 This information sheet gives you the full explanation on the acronyms often used within special education needs (SEN) documentation.

 Roles of people working with children and young people with special educational needs

-In education, various professionals work with children and young people, some based in the school, others are from the local authorities or from the local hospitals but they can often work together in the education environment.
-This information sheet identifies these professionals and their roles.
+In education, various professionals work with children and young people.
+Some are based in the school, others are from the local authorities or local hospitals, but often work together in the education environment.
+This information sheet identifies these professionals and their different roles.